 - The start of any other nominal TDWs is the first slot determined for PUSCH transmission after the last slot determined for PUSCH transmission of a previous nominal TDW.

-- For PUSCH transmissions of a PUSCH repetition type A scheduled by DCI format 0_1 or 0_2 and PUSCH repetition Type A with a configured grant, when the UE is not configured with AvailableSlotCounting or when AvailableSlotCounting is disabled, and for PUSCH repetition type B:
+- For PUSCH transmissions of a PUSCH repetition type A scheduled by DCI format 0_1 or 0_2, when the UE is not configured with AvailableSlotCounting or when AvailableSlotCounting is disabled, and for PUSCH repetition type B scheduled by DCI format 0_1 or 0_2:

 - The start of the first nominal TDW is the first slot for the first PUSCH transmission.